 Join Harvest Hosts to solidify and book your RV road trip plans

-With an annual membership fee of just $99 ($139 for a +Golf membership, which gives you access to an additional 400+ golf courses), you can start making reservations at Harvest Hosts locations across the country.
+With an annual membership fee of just $99 (or $179 for an all-access membership, which gives you access to an additional 400+ golf courses, dump stations, and more), you can start making reservations at Harvest Hosts locations across the country.
 (Remember to use code RVSHARE for 15% off your membership!)

 Even if you aren’t sure if the RV lifestyle is for you, the $99 fee will pay for itself within just a few overnights — so if you think you’re going to rent an RV a couple of times a year, or you plan on tacking on some Harvest Hosts overnights at the beginning or end (or during!) a longer RV adventure, it’s likely well worth the small investment.

 Making a reservation at a Harvest Hosts location is as easy as sending a text, writing an email, calling on the phone, or putting in a reservation request through the online “Request a Stay” system.